Friday, April 27th, 2018

-The Push Pier system is composed of steel piers which are hydraulically “pushed” into the soil through heavy-duty brackets.
+The push pier system is composed of steel piers which are hydraulically “pushed” into the soil through heavy-duty brackets.
 This system can be installed once we remove the soil around a home.
-This will expose the foundation footing and give us the vantage point needed to install the Push Piers.
+This will expose the foundation and give us the vantage point needed to install the push piers.

-Our Push Piers, designed by Supportworks experts, are corrosion-resistant and include a 25-year warranty.
+Our push piers are corrosion-resistant and include a 25-year warranty.
 Each pier also comes with a patent-pending external sleeve which is designed to protect the pier from kinking, buckling, or rotating out of place.
-The sleeve also adds strength to the Push Pier system.
+The sleeve also adds strength to the push pier system.

-The Push Piers are then driven deep into the soil until they reach a stronger layer of soil or bedrock that can more appropriately support the building’s weight.
-In Florida, these strong layers may be made of limestone or coquina, which is composed of crushed and compacted seashells.
+The push piers are then driven deep into the soil until they reach a stronger layer of soil or bedrock that can more appropriately support the building’s weight.
+In Florida, these strong layers may be made of limestone or coquina (composed of crushed and compacted seashells).

 When our specialists are satisfied with the results, they will backfill the soil they have removed from around the home.
 This will cover up the piers and brackets, so they are no longer visible.
 This is a great feature for those worried about the aesthetics of their home or property.

-Push Piers are the best solution for home and business owners looking to lift a building back to its original position.
-This fast and effective solution also requires minimal disturbance during installation, and it restores property value.
+Push piers are the best solution for home and business owners looking to lift a building back to its original position, minimal disturbance during installation, a fast and effective solution, and restoring property value.